plural-activism/plural-pride-walk/slides.md

 <img src="./img/memes/hating-freud.png" alt="hating sigmundfreud is something butler surely increased" height="100%">

 <!--
 It really made me dislike Freud more than I already did.
 Butler really called out his BS, and that is the point.
 Everytime someone tries to come up with male - female boxes - they might seem fine at first glance.
-Once ya look into them closely, they break.
+Once ya& look into them closely, they break.
 Always.
 Gender isn't somethin godsend, or logical, its just a story - a performance, we tell each other until it feels true.
 Its a meme.

 ---
 Notes:
-Which psychologist do ya dislike the most:
+Which psychologist do ya& dislike the most:
 - Freud
 - Jung
 - van der Hart
-- TODO
+- Francesca Gino
 - Someone Else
 -->
 ---